What is NFC? Learn Its History, How It Works and Regulations

 Near Field Communication (NFC) is a technology that enables short-range wireless communication between two devices.

-Almost all the latest smartphones currently use NFC technology on their devices.
+Almost all the latest smartphones currently use near field communication technology on their devices.

 This article will explain the history of NFC, how it works, and regulations in Indonesia.